 Amazon Rating: 4.2/5

-Kazantzakis’ historical novel explores the complex persona of Alexander the Great, blending Greek legend with historical accounts.
+Kazantzakis’ historical novel delves into the life of Alexander the Great, weaving together Greek legend and historical fact.

 The Golden Mean